svatozde/algebraic/README.md

 ## Algebraic API V 0.1

 This app allows parsing of simple algebraic expressions.
-Parsing is done by antlr4 grammar which vas modified to allov usage of `ABS(...) ` unary operator, also ensures commutativity and correct associativity of expression (which is difference from original).
+Parsing is done by antlr4 grammar which vas modified to allow usage of `ABS(...) ` unary operator, also ensures commutativity and correct associativity of expression and correct way to declare negative constants and variables (which is difference from original).
 Modified grammar can be found here `src/main/antlr4/Polynomial.g4` and originally was taken from here:

 [Davide Lettieri: polynomial grammar](https://davidelettieri.it/c%23/antlr/polynomial/2017/12/25/antlr-polynomial.html)